heutelbeck/sapl-policy-engine/sapl-extensions-api/README.md

 ## SAPL Values

-The internal data model of the SAPL engine uses the `Val` class. `Val` is a monad style wrapper around Jackson `JsonNode` allowing for `undefined` and errors as additional val"ues.
+The internal data model of the SAPL engine uses the `Val` class. `Val` is a monad style wrapper around Jackson `JsonNode`, allowing for `undefined` and errors as additional values.
 In addition, the class contains numerous convenience methods for creating values or `Flux<Value>` objects.
 Example usages of `Val`:

 ```java
 		Val undefined = Val.UNDEFINED;